nnaumenko/metaf/docs/sphinx/api_windgroup.rst

 		.. cpp:enumerator:: WND_MISG

-			Indicates that wind data is missing.
+			Indicates that wind data are missing.
+No further details are provided.

+		.. cpp:enumerator:: WIND_DATA_ESTIMATED

+			Indicates that wind data are estimated.
 No further details are provided.

 Acquiring group data
 ^^^^^^^^^^^^^^^^^^^^